simov/styler/README.md

 ##Auto reloading on file changed

-You must add your site in `js/events`
+You must add your site in `js/client`

     'github': {
-        css: ['github-general-fixes', 'monokai-theme-github-code-view'],
+        css: ['monokai-theme-github-code-view-and-gist'],
-        js: ['if any (currently not tested!)']
+        js: ['if any']
     }

 Make sure you set up your server configuration if you plan to use this feature.